Hodge-Tate decomposition for non-smooth spaces: Hodge-Tate decomposition for non-smooth spaces

-\begin{theorem}[Hodge-Tate spectral sequence] Let $X$ be a proper rigid space over a complete algebraically closed non-archimedean field $K$ of characteristic $0$.
-Then there exists an $E_2$ spectral sequence to its $p$-adic \'etale cohomology
+So after taking the $n$-th cohomology, we see the Hodge-Tate spectral sequence degenerates at its $E_2$-page. \begin{theorem}[Hodge-Tate decomposition] Let $X$ be a proper rigid space over a complete algebraically closed non-archimedean field $K$ of characteristic $0$.
+Then there exists a natural spectral sequence to its $p$-adic \'etale cohomology